List of Marvel Comics characters: B: Bison

-Bison is a character appearing in American comic books published by Marvel Comics.

-Billy Kitson was a champion basketball player who won a college scholarship and planned to become a professional basketball player, until another player accidentally tripped him resulting in Billy getting a broken leg.
+Bison (Billy Kitson) was a champion basketball player who won a college scholarship and planned to become a professional basketball player, until another player accidentally tripped him resulting in Billy getting a broken leg.
 This ended his dreams and his relationship with his girlfriend Shimari Asbery.
 Billy made contact with the Egyptian god Seth, who transformed him into a humanoid bull dubbed Bison and made him his servant in exchange for his leg being healed.

 In later appearances, Bison joins the Crimson Cowl's Masters of Evil, seeking to make enough money to cure himself and reunite with Shimari.
-In the "Hunted" storyline, Bison is killed by Kraven the Hunter's Hunter-Bots during Kraven's Great Hunt.
+Bison makes a minor appearance in the "Hunted" storyline, where he is killed by Hunter-Bots.

 Black Ant

-Black Ant is a character appearing in American comic books published by Marvel Comics.

-After Eric O'Grady was killed by Father's henchman while defending a child, Father created a Life Model Decoy of him called Black Ant who helped him in a yet unknown plan.
-Black Ant is ultimately defeated alongside the other Descendants.
+Black Ant is a Life Model Decoy based on Eric O'Grady who was created after O'Grady's death.
 In "All-New, All-Different Marvel," Black Ant appears as a member of Hood's Illuminati.

 During the "Secret Empire" storyline, Black Ant appears as a member of Hydra's Avengers.
 During the battle in Washington DC, Taskmaster and Black Ant witness their teammate Odinson having enough of working for Hydra and striking them down.
 The two of them defect from Hydra and free the captive Champions.
-When Taskmaster and Black Ant asks for them to put in a good word for them, Spider-Man webs them up anyway.
+When Taskmaster and Black Ant asks for them to put in a good word for them, Spider-Man webs them up regardless.

-Black Ant and Taskmaster later attack Empire State University where Curt Connors was teaching a class.
-As the inhibitor chip prevents Connors from turning into Lizard, Peter Parker sneaks off to become Spider-Man.
-During his fight with Black Ant and Taskmaster, Spider-Man is exposed to the Isotope Genome Accelerator that splits him from his Peter Parker side.

-In the "Hunted" storyline, Black Ant and Taskmaster work with Kraven the Hunter and Arcade to hunt various animal-themed characters.

-After a fragment of Hank Pym's consciousness broke free upon Ultron's defeat and reconstructed his body, Black Ant was recruited by Pym to assemble the Lethal Legion and prepare for Ultron's return.
+Black Box

+Black Box (Garabed Bashur), formerly known as Commcast, is a character appearing in American comic books published by Marvel Comics.
+He is a mutant and sometimes acts as a supervillain.
+He first appeared as Bashur in Deadpool: The Circle Chase #2, first appeared as Commcast in #3, and first appeared as Black Box in Cable & Deadpool #13.

+Garabed Bashur, a native of India, is a technopath who possesses the mutant ability to psychically retrieve, interpret and store data from any form of electronic media (essentially a highly potent electronic form of telepathy).
+He was trained in this ability by Professor Charles Xavier, but Xavier rejected Bashur upon learning of his criminal tendencies.

+Bashur used the knowledge gathered by his power to amass a small fortune and became the leader of a small mercenary outfit, the Executive Elite, under the alias of Commcast.
+The mercenaries were hired to retrieve data that was in Deadpool's possession, and although the other Elites were killed in the battle, Commcast survived, as only a clone body was killed.
+Some time later, Professor X contemplated using Bashur to restore data that had been lost from his files when the X-Mansion's systems were compromised by the Phalanx, although it is unknown if Bashur ever actually assisted Xavier.
+Bashur was later seen helping a target of one of Sabretooth's murder sprees find someone who could protect him; in this case, that someone was Maverick.